Skip to main content

 Hint.

 Each dot represents data from one observational unit.
-What is being measured over time here?
+What is being measured here?
+How many observations do we have?

 One dot represents the number of hurricanes in one year.